sfc-gh-miwhitaker/mcp-snowdocs-vibe/help/GETTING_STARTED.md

-# 🎯 START HERE
+# 🎯 Getting Started

-## You are 4 simple steps away from a working Snowflake MCP server
+## You are 3 simple steps away from a working Snowflake MCP server

 ### Current Status
 - ✅ You have a Snowflake account